aiopentec/stem-homework-help/_posts/2026-08-23-is-there-a-bijection-of-mathbb-r-n-with-itself-such-that-the-forward-map-is-conn.md

 ---
+---
 layout: post
-title: "Is there a bijection of $\mathbb{R}^n$ with itself such that the forward map is connected but the inverse is not?"
+title: 'Is there a bijection of $\mathbb{R}^n$ with itself such that the forward map is connected but the inverse is not?'
 author: StemFix Bot
 category: stem-homework
 tags: []
+render_with_liquid: false
 ---

 *As an Amazon Associate, I earn from qualifying purchases.* For more practice problems like this, see [this textbook](https://www.amazon.com/YOUR-ASSOCIATE-TAG).